Can the gig economy help lower healthcare costs? Find out how telemedicine and virtual healthcare are changing the healthcare landscape.

 The gig economy is already altering the way healthcare is managed and delivered.
 Digital health technology innovation is also changing how doctors connect with patients.
 In the future, care delivery will be more decentralized and mobile.
 Telemedicine, remote patient monitoring, and digital health tracking will make it easier than ever to treat patients from a distance rather than going to a hospital.

 At Wheel, our platform is already connecting doctors to gig jobs in traditional hospitals, and also in technology-driven gigs like working in an e-ICU where a medical team can treat intensive unit patients in hundreds of hospitals from one hub location.
 Or doctors can find telemedicine jobs with virtual care companies, like Doctor on Demand, who provide on-demand urgent care and mental health care to thousands of patients nationwide.
 Instead of a doctor being exhausted on their feet in a hospital for 60 hours a week, they can work 2-3 days a week at home.
 Medical professionals can work where and when they want, and patients get the benefit of the right care at the right time.

-The changing landscape of job preferences and technology-enabled care delivery will only accelerate the growth of the healthcare gig economy.
+The changing landscape of job preferences and technology-enabled care delivery will only accelerate the healthcare gig economy's growth.